 Oscar M Vargas

-My research focuses on understating spatio-temporal patterns of plant evolution in the Neotropics by incorporating biogeography, phylogenomics, and taxonomy.
-Currently, I am a Postdoctoral Fellow at the University of Michigan, jointly supervised by Christopher Dick and Stephen Smith, working on the Dimensions of Amazonian Biodiversity and Andean-Amazon Geogenomics projects (both NSF-funded).
+My research focuses on understating spatio-temporal patterns of plant evolution in the Neotropics by incorporating phylogenomics, comparative phylogentics, and biogeography.
+Currently, I am a Postdoctoral Fellow at the University of California, Santa Cruz, supervised by Kathleen Kay, working and NSF-funded grant (Dimensions of Biodiversity), which aims to understand tropical plant speciation using the plant genus Costus as model.

-I obtained my B.S. and my M.S. at the Universidad de los Andes, Colombia, under the guidance of Santiago Madriñán.
-Later, I completed my Ph.D in Plant Biology at The University of Texas at Austin under the supervision of Beryl Simpson.
+I obtained my B.S.
+(2005) and my M.S.
+(2008) at the Universidad de los Andes, Colombia, under the guidance of Santiago Madriñán.
+In 2016, I completed my Ph.D in Plant Biology at The University of Texas at Austin under the supervision of Beryl Simpson.
+During 2016-2018, I was a Postdoctoral Fellow at the University of Michigan working with Christopher Dick and Stephen Smith.
+In Michigan, I helped develop the Lecythidaceae family of trees as a model to understand the evolution of tree diversity in Amazon forests.

-A good part of this website is devoted to the taxonomy and systematics of the genus Diplostephium, which was my model organism for my M.S. my Ph.D. dissertations.
+A good part of this website is devoted to the systematics and evolution of the genera Diplostephium and Piofontia, which were my model organisms for my M.S. my Ph.D. dissertations.

 Download my CV.